MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Is there a plan for developers?

-Yes, we have a free Community Plan to learn and build skills on PowerApps, Power Automate, and Common Data Service.
+Yes, we have a free Community Plan to learn and build skills on Power Apps, Power Automate, and Common Data Service.
 [Learn more](https://powerapps.microsoft.com/communityplan/).

 ### What happens when I use all the data storage, file storage, and flow runs included in my per user licenses?